 Yes, all ceremonies will be webcast live on the commencement website.

 Each participating graduate may bring guests.
 There are currently no plans to require guest tickets or limit the number of guests per graduate for the fall ceremonies.
 Graduates will be contacted if anything changes.

 Additional Commencement-Related Activities

 Yes, colleges, departments, and affinity groups may host their own graduation celebrations.
-Several annual spring campus-wide traditions, including I Heart UT Week and Torch Night: A Farewell to Thee, typically take place at the end of the school year to celebrate graduating seniors.
+Several annual spring campus-wide traditions, including I Heart UT Week and Torch Night: A Farewell to Thee, typically take place at the end of the school year to celebrate graduates.

-Graduating seniors have the opportunity to symbolically receive the Torch of Service during Torch Night: A Farewell to Thee, pledging to serve both the university and their community as responsible and loyal alumni.
+Graduating students have the opportunity to symbolically receive the Torch of Service during Torch Night: A Farewell to Thee, pledging to serve both the university and their community as responsible and loyal alumni.
 This event was formerly known as Aloha Oe.
-All seniors and their families are invited to participate.
-The spring 2022 ceremony will be on May 19.
+All graduates and their families are invited to participate.
+The fall 2022 ceremony will be on December 15.

-Registration information will be sent to graduating seniors.
+Registration information will be sent to graduating students.

 BOPP serves as the official commencement photographer.
 They work with a company called Grad Images to provide online proofs of the photos.
 A link will be sent to each participating graduate to view and purchase the photos once they are ready.
 Graduates have the option to include an additional email address to receive the link on their commencement registration form.
 You may also search for your name and graduation year on their website to find your photos.